Tax limits

 In practice, the tax rules are far from simple and we strongly recommend that you seek financial advice if you believe you are affected by the tax relief limitations on your pension savings.

-In addition, HMRC have produced a calculator which you can use to calculate your personal Annual Allowance and if you have a tax charge to pay.
-This can be found on their web site at www.tax.service.gov.uk/pension-annual-allowance-calculator.
+In addition, HMRC have produced a calculator which you can use to calculate your personal AA and if you have a tax charge to pay.
+This can be found on their website at www.tax.service.gov.uk/pension-annual-allowance-calculator.